khatriv/intuitHackathon/github/README.md

 4. A rating can be given to the employees if they out-perform and/or work over-time.
 ‘Star’ ratings can be given to the employees (can be seen in the record section of the mobile app).
 This can be rewarded by paying a bonus as an appreciation..
 Helps in retention of the employees.

+To run the mobile app - import the gradle to your Android Studio.
+For the web app - it's a static assests webapp.
+Open the file in any browser.